 My work concerns notions of displacement of time and absence, seeking to understand who and where we are in time via technology.

 Co-Curator at Four/Four, Primary, Nottingham.
 Initiator of Whorling.net.
-Studio Coordinator at One Thoresby Street.
+Studio Manager at One Thoresby Street.
 Artist exploring sublimity and melancholy, with current interests in new mythologies, black metal, the sun and the sea.

 Creative woodwork, contemporary woodturning and miniatures.